playup/diff_matcher/README.md

 DiffMatcher can match using not only regexes but classes and procs.
 And the difference string that it outputs can be formatted in several ways as needed.

+As for matching JSON, the matchers above work well, but don't allow for matching patterns.

 Use with rspec